Installing SPEC CPU2006 Under Microsoft Windows

 1 file(s) copied.

-Comparing files shrc.bat.as-distributed and SHRC.BAT
+Comparing files shrc.bat.orig and SHRC.BAT

 rem set SHRC_COMPILER_PATH_SET=yes